valrak/AquariumRL/README.md

 Experience:
 * Sidescroller 2d perspective.
-* Underwater environment, where items are falling slowly to the ground turn by turn and you can catch them mid-way.
+* Underwater environment, where items are falling slowly to the ground, turn by turn, and you can catch them mid-way.
+* Be part of merfolk cultural heritage
 * Tritons, sharks, crabs-stealing-stuff and whatnot.
-* It's Python, but not libtcod.

 #### Screenshot
 ![Aquarium Arena in action](http://i.imgur.com/8cDcTjD.png "screenshot")